rivnefish/rivnefish_telegram/README.md

 ```
    This will post a nice card with report details and photos in channel configured by `RVFISH_CHANNEL` env variable.
    Intended usage: automatically notify channel subscribers when new report appears (webhook for site).
+   If `RVFISH_PUBLISHALBUMS` is set to `yes` then it will also post album of photos (if any).
+By default this option is turned off.

 These requests return:
 - `200 OK` on success